Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Identification and Classification

 \subsection{AT2024aehp/ZTF24abygbss}

-AT2024aehp was first detected by ZTF on December 19, 2024 (MJD = 60663.36; \citealt{astro2024aehp_disc}).
+AT2024aehp was first detected by ZTF on December 19, 2024 (MJD = 60663.36) and reported to the TNS by ALeRCE \citep{astro2024aehp_disc}.
 The most recent non-detection was 3\,d prior.
-ZTF photometry over the next two nights revealed a fade rate of 0.2\,mag\,day$^{-1}$, causing the transient to be flagged by the daily scanner on December 21.
-The fast fading and possible high peak luminosity from the photometric redshift of the host galaxy (SDSS $z_\mathrm{ph} = 0.17 \pm 0.09$) motivated us to trigger follow-up observations.
-We acquired spectroscopy of the candidate using GMOS on Gemini South on December 23, 2024 \footnote{GN-2024B-Q-128; PI A. Ho}.
-The spectrum shows narrow H$\alpha$, [\ion{N}{2}], and [\ion{S}{2}] emission lines that correspond to $z=0.170$.
-We reported the rapid evolution and high luminosity \citep{astro2024aehp_gemini}.
+ZTF photometry over the next two nights revealed a decay rate of 0.2\,mag\,day$^{-1}$, causing the transient to be flagged by the daily scanner on December 21.
+The fast fading, blue colors ($g-r \approx -0.3\,$mag) and possible high peak luminosity from the photometric redshift of the host galaxy (SDSS $z_\mathrm{ph} = 0.17 \pm 0.09$) motivated us to trigger follow-up observations.
+We acquired spectroscopy of the candidate using GMOS on Gemini South on December 23, 2024 The spectrum shows narrow H$\alpha$, [\ion{N}{2}], and [\ion{S}{2}] emission lines that correspond to $z=0.170$.
+We reported the rapid evolution and the high luminosity inferred from the spectroscopy. \citep{astro2024aehp_gemini}.

 Radio and X-ray observations initially resulted in non-detections, and the optical light curve flattened out in a way uncharacteristic of LFBOTs \citep{Schroeder2025_AT2024aehp}.
 A subsequent radio epoch at 86 days after peak light resulted in a detection and confirmation of a positive spectral index, suggesting a link with AT2018cow-like LFBOTs \citep{Schroeder2025_AT2024aehp_Detection}.
 Then, another epoch at 141 days showed brightening in all radio bands by almost an order of magnitude, which is unprecedented compared to the radio emission of other LFBOTs.
 This paper focuses on the early observations of AT2024aehp, and the interesting late-time behavior will be examined in separate work.